clesssalvein/linux-audit-files/README.md

 # How it works

-- Create or modify some file in the monitoring directory as any user
+- Create or modify some file in the monitored directory as any user

 ```
 u1@chef ~ $ echo 2 > /opt/test123/1